The Hutchins Center on Fiscal and Monetary Policy

 Don focuses on issues of monetary policy, financial regulation and macroeconomics.
 He is a 40-year veteran of the Federal Reserve System and served on the Board of Governors of the Federal Reserve from 2002 to 2010, the last four years as vice chairman.
 He has also been appointed by the government of the United Kingdom to serve on the Financial Policy Committee at the Bank of England.
 He is on a number of advisory committees to US government agencies, including for the Office of Financial Research, the FDIC, and the Congressional Budget Office.

-Haowen supports senior fellows and assists in project and event coordination at Hutchins.
+Haowen assists in project and event coordination at Hutchins and manages the production of Brookings Papers on Economic Activity (BPEA) – a semi-annual academic conference and journal published by Brookings Economic Studies program.
 Prior to joining Hutchins, she was a Governance Associate at the Society for Neuroscience.
-She received her bachelor’s degree in international studies from American University, and is currently studying research administration at Johns Hopkins for her masters.
+She received her bachelor’s degree in international studies from American University, and a master’s in research administration from Johns Hopkins University.